SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: Results

+\textbf{SG Embedding.} The use of a scene graph to capture the explicit semantic relationships between objects and OCR tokens makes an important contribution to our model's SOTA performance on both the Text-VQA and ST-VQA datasets.
+To examine the impact of different scene graph node embedding initialization methods on the model's performance, we also evaluated the model's performance in using GCN and GloVe for node embedding initialization on both the Text-VQA and ST-VQA validation sets.
+We can see from Table~\ref{tab:ablation1} that GloVe had the worst results, with only 41.33\% and 40.79\% accuracy on both the Text-VQA and ST-VQA validation sets, while the use of GCN would increase the performance slightly.
+FastText resulted in the best performance considering that FastText is more capable of dealing with the OOV issue for the cases of rare OCR tokens in a scene graph.

-\textbf{Ablation Studies - Network Component.} To investigate the contribution of our model's components, we first integrated all the input features by multimodal transformer encoders as in M4C~\cite{hu2020iterative}.
-This simple approach achieved 39.13\% and 37.78\% accuracy on Text-VQA and ST-VQA validation set respectively as shown in Table~\ref{tab:ablation2}.
-After the addition of the co-attention module for a better inter- and intra-integration of the input features, the performance increased significantly to 41.27\% and 39.57\%, indicating the effectiveness of such self-attention based guided attention.
-The inclusion of PRA Attention layers gave an improvement on the accuracy rate by around 0.7\%, and the performance went further up to 42.37\% and 41.29\% for Text-VQA and ST-VQA validation set by adding the SRA Attention layer over the scene graphs.
-These results prove the critical roles of the co-attention, PRA and SRA Attention layers in our model.
+\textbf{Network Component.} To investigate the contribution of our model's components, we first integrated all the image, question, OCR token and scene graph features via multi-modal transformer encoders as in M4C~\cite{hu2020iterative}.
+This simple approach achieved 39.13\% and 37.78\% accuracy on the Text-VQA and ST-VQA validation sets, respectively, as shown in Table~\ref{tab:ablation2}.
+After the addition of the co-attention module for the better inter- and intra-integration of the image, question and OCR token features, the performance on the validation and test sets increased significantly to 41.27\% and 39.57\%, indicating the effectiveness of such self-attention-based guided attention.
+The inclusion of PRA attention layers gave an improvement in the accuracy rate by around 0.7\%, and the performance rose further to 42.37\% and 41.29\% for the Text-VQA and ST-VQA validation sets after adding the SRA attention layer over the scene graphs.
+These results prove the critical roles of the co-attention, PRA and SRA attention layers in our model.